-Pupils who are not entitled to free school meals will be charged a set amount of £10.00 week decided by the Governing Body.
+Pupils who are not entitled to free school meals will be charged a set amount of £10.00 per week decided by the GB/Academy Trust in accordance with LCCs Charging & Remissions Policy.
+(Appendix 6, LCC's Financial Regulations & Procedures).